davidgtonge/backbone_query/README.md

 Then simply require in your project: `QueryCollection = require("backbone-query").QueryCollection`

-Your collections will now have two new methods: `query` and `where`.
+Your collections will now have two new methods: `query` and `whereBy`.
 Both methods accept 2 arguments - a query object and an options object.
-The `query` method returns an array of models, but the `where` method returns a new collection and is therefore useful where you would like to chain multiple collection methods / where queries (thanks to @cezary).
+The `query` method returns an array of models, but the `whereBy` method returns a new collection and is therefore useful where you would like to chain multiple collection methods / whereBy queries (thanks to @cezary).

+The library also supports nested compound queries and is AMD compatible (thanks to @Rob--W).

 The following are some basic examples:

 ```js
 MyCollection.query({